 Anyway, I had difficulty concentrating on the shoot because I was thinking about Elaine Sernovitz, an amazing woman writer who was then working at the United Nations.
-Just before leaving New York she told me not to bother calling her when I got back.
-As she has learned subsequently, I don’t listen, and with Ralph’s permission made a long distance call to New York and asked her to marry me.
+Just before leaving New York, she told me not to bother calling her when I got back.
+As she has learned subsequently, I don’t listen, and with Ralph’s permission made a long-distance call to New York and asked her to marry me.
 I was surprised and very happy when she said “yes.”

 We decided to rendezvous in New Orleans and have a simple ceremony.
 Visits to the families in Milwaukee and Boston would come later.
 To compress the following events, I drove my Volkswagon all the way across Texas, at a steady speed of 58mph (the maximum), picked up my watch at a hock shop in Corpus Christi and arrived in New Orleans where I stayed with my cousin Henry Freidman who was a tourist guide in the Old Quarter.

 I had a message waiting for me from Lynn Marret, my agent in New York.
 Marvin and Norman had been fired, she had rushed over to their office with a bottle of Scotch and managed to get a check cut for money owed.
 (The good old days!)
-Then, to modify the pain she told me that she had gotten me an assignment to photograph Bourbon Street New Orleans, for a high end startup men’s magazine that was going to compete with Esquire.
+Then, to modify the pain she told me that she had gotten me an assignment to photograph Bourbon Street New Orleans, for a high-end startup men’s magazine that was going to compete with Esquire.

 I called Elaine with the bad news/good news and I think she saw me wobbling on the marriage idea.
 I assured her that I wasn’t.
-When the money arrived from Lynn in New York, I bought the wedding rings, and film for the Bourbon Street shoot.
+When the money arrived from Lynn in New York, I bought the wedding rings and film for the Bourbon Street shoot.
 With the help of my cousin Henry. ”Sure you can shoot the strippers; shoot whatever you want.
 I know everybody on the street.”
 I shot for three days and developed the film in the bathroom of the motel where I had moved.
 Each morning I would cut the negs and put them in a proof printing frame on my doorstep using POP (Printing out paper.)
-No developer necessary..they were like the red proofs you got from portrait studios in the 1950’s.
-I captioned, quickly got them out of the light and into and evelope and mailed them to New York.
+No developer necessary..they were like the red proofs you got from portrait studios in the 1950s.
+I captioned, quickly got them out of the light and into an evelope and mailed them to New York.
 Shortly after the last batch arrived in New York, Lynn sent me a telegram saying the shoot was rejected and they were giving me a $100 kill fee.
 What news!!– just before our wedding!

 Years later “Woman at the Bar “ was taken into the collection of MOMA and ICP.
 Chelo was included in Bill Ewing’s book “The Body.”
 (Thames & Hudson 1994) The entire essay was the subject of my book “Bourbon Street New Orleans 1955 “ published by Les Editions du Passage, Montreal 2006.
-Of course that didn’t help us then.
+Of course, that didn’t help us then.
 Freelance people are survivors.
 We survived and after 55years have four children and nine grandchildren.